 * Hang on, hoss, I like it, I like it, already.
 And who doesn’t admire Gregory Peck? (well, Pauline Kael, but then that hideous harridan disliked breath).
 Good as Peck was (45, playing himself, in effect), we like him better in several other films; his award that year was really a respectful career nod (previous nominations The Keys Of The Kingdom, The Yearling, Gentleman’s Agreement, Twelve O’Clock High) and for…being Gregory Peck, in this movie.
 Yeah, I should be salted, crawl off, shrivel up….

 A few tidbits.
 Duvall’s next film was also with Peck; again he played it mute and tormented, as a shell-shocked pilot in Captain Newman, M.D.
 Notable movie success lay a decade in the future, with The Godfather.
 Brock Peters passed on in 2005, two years after he delivered the eulogy at Peck’s funeral.
 Alford and Badham detested each other (kids, remember) during the shoot.
 Megna (lost to AIDs at 42) was Connie Stevens half-brother.
-Very unpleasant (and utterly convincing) character actor Anderson was apparently not a lot of fun to work with—the animosity between he and Peck was genuine.
+Very unpleasant (and utterly convincing) character actor Anderson was apparently not a lot of fun to work with—the onscreen animosity between Anderson and Peck was genuine.
 It seems he didn’t have to stretch much to play Bob Ewell.
 Trivia buffs may note one more piece of casting that makes for some buried irony.
 Jester Hairston was a renowned songwriter, conductor and choral director.
 In movies since 1936, always in bit roles, in 1960 he landed a plum supporting part, the biggest of his acting career, playing Jim Bowie’s slave in John Wayne’s The Alamo, a role that accorded him dignity, humor, wisdom and courage.
 Two years later, in this iconic and beloved liberal classic, he’s back in the back, two lines as Tom Robinson’s father, without a listed credit.